COVID-19 and elective surgical procedures: Seven tips for a smart OR restart

 A scoring system will help with determining how to prioritize cases and when to proceed with certain surgical operations in light of resource limitations and exposure risks posed by COVID-19.

 The MeNTS prioritization scale’s methodology, developed by investigators and surgeons at the University of Chicago, addresses elective surgical procedures and guides both surgeons and OR leaders across different specialties in prioritizing case types and patient safety.
 There are 21 factors considered in the scoring system, scored on a scale of 1 to 5.
 Thus, a total score can range from 21-105.
 The higher the score, the greater the risk to the patient, the higher the utilization of healthcare resources, and the higher the chance of viral exposure to the healthcare team.
-A full list of factors and a sample MeNTS worksheet can be found here.

 This system is ideal for any OR, not just academic medical centers or large health systems.
 The assessment of resources and risk is applicable anywhere, which makes this a strong tool for prioritizing and determining cases to go forward with amid the COVID-19 pandemic.